 Maintaining Your Emergency Supplies Kit

 Once you have your kit assembled, you must maintain it so it’s ready when you need it most.
 Keep canned food in a cool, dry place and replace expired items as needed.
 Go over your emergency supplies kit each year to make sure it’s updated with your family’s needs.

 Home: Have a designated location for your kit and make sure it is in an easy-to-reach location, so you have quick access to it.
 Make sure everyone in your household is aware of the kit’s location.

 Work: If you are at work when disaster strikes, be prepared to be there for at least 24 hours.
 Your work kit should include food, water, and other necessities such as medicines and comfortable walking shoes.

 Car: In case you are stranded, have an emergency kit in your trunk.

 Review Your Insurance Policy

-Every time you update your emergency supplies kit, this is a good time to review your home, windstorm, and flood insurance policies.
+Every time you update your emergency supplies kit it’s a good idea to review your home, windstorm, and flood insurance policies.
 Each of these coverages protects different losses, so it’s important to understand what covers what and make adjustments where they are needed.
 At TGS Insurance, our agents can assist in policy adjustments and ensure you are getting the best coverage for the lowest rate.
 From over 35+ carriers, we will find you coverage that fits your needs and most importantly your budget.
 With TGS Insurance, purchasing insurance is simple, stress-free, and affordable!
-Contact us today!

 Having an emergency kit in place for when a disaster strikes can help keep yourself and members of your household safe and protected.
 You never know how long you will be without running water and electricity, so it’s always a good idea to have one prepared should you need it.